BaltazarCortina/true-north-interview-be/README.md

 ## Preview

-A preview deployment of this project can be found in [85fixbsqe2.execute-api.sa-east-1.amazonaws.com/dev](https://85fixbsqe2.execute-api.sa-east-1.amazonaws.com/dev/).
+A preview deployment of this project can be found [here](https://85fixbsqe2.execute-api.sa-east-1.amazonaws.com/dev/).

 ## Run the project